 1.1 Assurance and Oversight.
 Unless it is an Independent IRB Organization, the Institution must (i) maintain an assurance of compliance with the Federal Policy (defined in Exhibit A) with at least one federal department or agency (“Assurance”), even if it does not engage in federally funded research; and (ii) require IRB review and provide institutional oversight of its non-exempt human subjects research regardless of funding source.
 For clarity, this Agreement does not require the Institution to extend its Assurance(s) to research that is not federally funded.
 The Institution may elect to do so (where permitted by the relevant federal department or agency) or may maintain internal policies or other requirements for IRB review and institutional oversight of such research.

 1.2 HRPP Quality.
-If it has an IRB or is an Independent IRB Organization, the Institution must have undergone or have initiated an assessment of the quality of its human research protection program (“HRPP”).
+If it has an IRB or is an Independent IRB Organization, the Institution must have undergone or have initiated an assessment of the quality of its human research protection program (“HRPP”) (defined in Exhibit A).
 Such assessment may be one conducted by the Institution itself or by a third party.
 Such assessment must have occurred or have been initiated within the five (5) years prior to the Institution joining the Agreement (or a prior version thereof, if the Institution’s participation has been continuous since initially joining).

 1.3 Point(s) of Contact.
 The Institution must identify and establish at least one individual who will serve as the contact person or point of contact (“POC”) responsible for communicating on behalf of the Institution with respect to matters concerning the initial and ongoing implementation of this Agreement.